History of FC Basel (1965–2000): 102nd, Nationalliga A

 Peter Epting was the club's chairman for the third period.
 Claude Andrey was the Basel trainer for the second consecutive season.
 After gaining promotion during the last season, the club's priority aim was to remain in the top flight of Swiss football.
-Andrey tried to keep the time together after the team's promotion and only a relatively low number of players left the squad.
+Andrey tried to maintain squad continuity following the team’s promotion and only a relatively low number of players left the squad.
 Axel Kruse's loan period had ended and he returned to VfB Stuttgart and Sergei Derkach returned to Dynamo Moscow.
 Reto Baumgartner retired from active football and turned to professional beach soccer and played for the Swiss national team.
 Micha Rahmen and Mario Uccella moved on to local amateur club FC Riehen, and Olivier Bauer and Frank Wittmann moved on to local team Old Boys.
 In the other direction Lars Olsen signed in from Seraing, Asif Šarić signed in from Arminia Bielefeld, Mart van Duren came from Groningen and Alexandre Rey transferred in from Sion.

 Two further youngsters joined the team during the winter break.
 Because Goalkeeper Stefan Huber was injured, Andreas Niederer was signed in as second goalie from local amateur club FC Allschwil and he came to four appearances after second keeper Thomas Grüter also injured himself.
 Hakan Yakin signed his first professional contract in January 1995 coming in from local club Concordia Basel.
-He played his League debut for Basel on 12 April 1995 in the match against Lausanne Sports.
+He played his league debut for Basel on 12 April 1995 in the match against Lausanne Sports.
 He was brought on in the 60th minute as replacement for Alexandre Rey.
 With his first touch of the ball, just 18 seconds later, Yakin scored his first league goal for his new club with a header.